Odalis1/pdsnd_github/README.md

 chicago.csv
 new_york_city.csv
 washington.csv
+.gitignore

 ### Credits
-Thanks to Motivate for providing the data used for the analysis. https://www.motivateco.com/
+Thanks to Motivate for providing the data used for the analysis: https://www.motivateco.com/.